Dental Crowns in Bay City

 Dental Bridges in Bay City

 This diagram shows what a dental bridge looks like.
+Dr. Kernstock and his team are experienced and will be able to explain and educate the dental bridge process with you.
 It is two crowns, with a false tooth suspended between them, that is cemented over the adjacent teeth.

 If you have one or two missing teeth, there are two common options for replacement teeth.
 One is a dental implant.
 A dental implant acts and feels almost exactly like your own tooth, so it is becoming a popular option for replacing missing teeth.